indeedeng/iwf/README.md

 # iWF project - main & server repo

+For most long running applications, iWF is a All-In-One solution to replace Database, MessageQueue and ElasticSearch.
+It will not make you a 10x developer...but you may feel like one!

-A simple and powerful WorkflowAsCode general purpose workflow engine
+It's a simple and powerful WorkflowAsCode general purpose workflow engine.

 Back by Cadence/Temporal as an interpreter.